Abs-Multiverse-Projects/fuzzy-rotary-phone-back-end/README.md

 POST '/psn/friends-list' => { success: <boolean>, friendsList: { /* friendsList object */ } }
 ```

-Pass in auth object into `request.body.auth` and and ==accountId== into `request.body.user`.
+Pass in auth object into `request.body.auth` and ==accountId== into `request.body.user`.
 If that user has their friends list set to private, this will return an error.

 #### Request body object